IamVatsal/2024-Web-Development-Bootcamp-Practice/Section 13 Capstone Project 2 - Personal Site/README.md

 I Love Tea.

+I like reading books, I am a fan of science fiction and fantasy.

+I am a fan of the movie "Harry Potter" and "Avengers: Endgame" series.

 I'm pursuing a Bachelor's in Computer Engineering and am a member of the Art & Literature Club.
 Currently, I am studying web development alongside my college coursework.

-I like reading books, I am a fan of science fiction and fantasy.

 =======================================================